 - Recognize the common considerations for navigation, presentation, writing, and interaction by using important testing and research methods

-Intended Audience: Current or prospective web designers (or editors) or developers.
+Audience: Current or prospective web designers (or editors) or developers.